-If the name plate or warning deal are lost or damaged they should be replaced immediately.
-Have your supervisor or the designated authority contact Big Joe Authorized Dealer for replacement.
-The name plate shows the model number; serial number; truck type; battery type, voltage and minimum weight.
-It also contains information on the load capacity and load center.
+If the name plate or warning decal are lost or damaged they should be replaced immediately.
+Have your supervisor or the designated authority contact Big Lift LLC Authorized Dealer for replacement.

+The name plate shows the model number, serial number, and truck type.
+Battery type, with voltage and minimum weight, is shown along with information on the load capacity and load center.

 The warning decal contains warnings which also appear, with illustrations, in the Operating Precautions section of this manual.